getsentry/sentry-kafka-schemas/README.md

 `title` can be added at any level, not just within `definitions`, to produce types.
 Use that power tastefully!

+## Using Rust types

+We use a completely different library for generating Rust types, and therefore the rules by which Rust type names are generated are different. **The entire project is work-in-progress.**

+For now, schema files need to be explicitly added to `rust/build.rs`.
+The generated types can be viewed with `make view-rust-types` or `cargo doc`.

 ## Release process and development install

 For releasing a new stable version from main branch, go to